Autel EVO Nano+ vs DJI Mini 3

 Cons

-- DJI O2 transmission is older with higher latency
+- DJI O2 transmission is the older system with more latency and weaker range than O3 or O4

-- Plus battery pushes weight over 250g, requiring FAA registration
+- Plus battery pushes weight over 250g, which means FAA registration in the US

 Price Range